The Legend of Zelda: Link's Awakening (Game Boy)

 Interestingly, entering these rooms will usually make the room flash between "fully lit" and "dark" states.
 In DX, the palette upon entry is woefully broken, suggesting that the room was overlooked.

-Before destroying the support pillars and causing the fourth floor to collapse onto the third, the four rooms in the center of Eagle's Tower's third floor are entirely different, consisting primarily of an extremely large pit.
+Before destroying the four pillars and causing the fourth floor to collapse onto the third, the four rooms in the center of Eagle's Tower's third floor are entirely different, consisting primarily of an extremely large pit.
 Of these rooms, the upper two are inaccessible and never normally seen in-game.
 It appears the one on the left was meant to be used, but due to the way the crystal switches work the blocks controlled by them will always deny you entry.
 And even if they did, the pit is too open and can easily lead to getting trapped on the second floor.
 Interestingly, while the room is inaccessible, it was still updated after the first version.

-These rooms are also present in the DX version.
+These rooms are also present in DX.

 The following rooms have chest data, but no actual chests.